-- 5.2 Steady State and Dynamic engine dynamometer work with an F1 car or subcomponent may be performed (and therefore not within the definition of Restricted Wind Tunnel Testing) provided that: - a) The bodywork used in the test has no front wing assembly (Articles 3.7.2 to 3.7.8 of the F1 Technical Regulations) or rear wing assembly (the whole of Article 3.10 of the F1 Technical Regulations) present. - b) No devices designed to measure directly or indirectly aerodynamic forces or flow field characteristics are installed in the facility used. - No sensor installed on the car or subcomponent which are capable of measuring displacements, pressures or air flow direction of the external airstream resulting directly or indirectly from the incident air flow may be logged.
-Logging files have to be available, if required, during the independent benchmarking inspection. - d) The gas flow exiting from the exhaust system is ducted away from the testing area before impacting on any bodywork component (other than the exhaust itself). - 6.
-Bodywork Items that may be adjusted during a Restricted Wind Tunnel Testing Run - 6.1 The following degrees of freedom are permitted during the course of a Restricted Wind Tunnel Testing run: - a) The flap angle of a front wing may be adjusted. - b) The incidence of the rear most and uppermost element of the top rear wing may be adjusted.
+- 5.2 Steady State and Dynamic engine dynamometer work with an F1 car or subcomponent may be performed (and therefore not within the definition of Restricted Wind Tunnel Testing) provided that : - a) The bodywork used in the test has no front wing assembly (described in Article 3.7.1 of the F1 Technical Regulations) or rear wing assembly (described in Article 3.10.1 of the F1 Technical Regulations) present. - b) No devices designed to measure directly or indirectly aerodynamic forces or flow field characteristics are installed in the facility used. - c) No sensor installed on the car or subcomponent which are capable of measuring displacements, pressures or air flow direction of the external airstream resulting directly or indirectly from the incident air flow may be logged.
+Logging files have to be available, if required, during the independent benchmarking inspection. - d) The gas flow exiting from the exhaust system is ducted away from the testing area before impacting on any bodywork component (other than the exhaust itself). - 5.3 Wind Tunnel Testing for the sole purpose of the conditioning of Wind Tunnel infrastructure or the development of Wind Tunnel infrastructure (including all of its sub systems such as rolling road, model motion system, force balance, wind tunnel model spine, sensors etc) and methodology may be performed (and therefore not within the definition of Restricted Wind Tunnel Testing) subject to complying with either of the following restrictions : - a) The front wing group (described in Article 3.7.1 of the F1 Technical Regulations) and the rear wing group (described in Article 3.10.1 of the F1 Technical Regulations) must be removed from the wind tunnel for the duration of the testing. - b) A model of fixed aerodynamic configuration is used which is more than 12 months old, and that no modification is made to the previously tested geometry.